Can Airlines Detect Dummy Tickets? Explained Clearly

 How Airlines Detect Dummy Tickets and What PNRs Reveal

-But there’s one question that makes a lot of travelers nervous: can airlines actually detect these dummy tickets?
+But there’s one question that makes a lot of travelers nervous: can airlines actually detect these dummy tickets for visa?
 In this guide, we’ll clear up the confusion.
-You’ll see how reservations and PNRs work, why dummy tickets are safe for visa applications, and what really happens if someone tries to use one to fly.
+You’ll see how reservations and PNRs work, why dummy flight tickets are safe for visa applications, and what really happens if someone tries to use one to fly.
 Check our FAQ for common questions, or browse our blogs for more tips.

 How Airlines Access And Use PNRs And Reservations

 Before we get into the details of tickets versus reservations, it helps to understand what actually sits behind every booking.
-When you hear about PNRs and dummy tickets, you’re really talking about how information is stored and checked.
-Let’s break this down clearly.
+When you hear about PNRs and dummy tickets for visa, you’re really talking about how information is stored and checked.
+Let’s break this down clearly, with 2025 digital enhancements in mind.

 What A PNR/Reservation Actually Is